Fees

 Once connected, these may be some helpful questions to ask:

-For Individual Therapy - How much will I be reimbursed for a 45 minute psychotherapy session (CPT code: 90834)?
+• How much will I be reimbursed for 45 minute or 60 minute individual psychotherapy sessions (CPT codes 90834 or 90837)?